Damaniel/dos_games/DAMPBN/README.md

 - A 386 or higher (it runs in protected mode)
 - Some amount of RAM.
 4MB is probably enough.
-- A VGA that can do 320x240 Mode X resolution.
-They pretty much all can.
+- A VGA card.
+It uses Mode 13 (320x200, 256 colors), supported by all VGAs.
 - A copy of CWSDPMI.EXE, either in the program directory or on your PATH.

 ### Build requirements